kubernetes-sigs/cluster-api-provider-digitalocean/docs/getting-started.md

 - [Packer][Packer] and [Ansible][Ansible] to build images
 - Make to use `Makefile` targets
 - A management cluster.
 You can use either a VM, container or existing Kubernetes cluster as management cluster.
-   - If you want to use VM, install [Minikube][Minikube], version 0.30.0 or greater.
-Also install a [driver][Minikube Driver].
+   - If you want to use a VM, install [Minikube][Minikube] version 0.30.0 or greater.
+You'll also need to install the [Minikube driver][Minikube Driver].
 For Linux, we recommend `kvm2`.
 For MacOS, we recommend `VirtualBox`.
-   - If you want to use a container, install [Kind][kind].
+   - If you want to use a container you'll need to install [Kind][kind].
-   - If you want to use an existing Kubernetes cluster, prepare a kubeconfig which for this cluster.
+   - If you want to use an existing Kubernetes cluster you'll need to prepare a kubeconfig for the cluster you intend to use.
 - Install [doctl][doctl] (optional)

 ## Setup Environment